pombase/website/src/docs/documentation/gene-page-gene-ontology.md

+A gene product may be [annotated](http://www.geneontology.org/docs/go-annotations/) to several GO
+%%if db=PomBase
+terms from each of the three ontologies; [mcm3](/gene/SPCC1682.02c),
+%%end db=PomBase
+%%if db=JaponicusDB
+terms from each of the three ontologies; [mcm3](/gene/SJAG_01762),
+%%end db=JaponicusDB
-A gene product may be [annotated](http://www.geneontology.org/docs/go-annotations/) to several GO terms from each of the three ontologies; [mcm3](/gene/SPCC1682.02c), for instance, is annotated to ATP-dependent DNA helicase activity, ATP binding, and DNA replication origin binding (MFs), it acts in mitotic DNA replication initiation and negatively regulates the MCM helicase activity (BPs), and is found locations including the replication fork
+for instance, is annotated to single-stranded DNA helicase activity, ATP binding, and DNA replication origin binding (MFs), it acts in mitotic DNA replication initiation and negatively regulates the MCM helicase activity (BPs), and is found locations including the replication fork